MVOSlab-sdstate/mvos_hsi/README.md

 ## Sample Dataset

-A ready-to-use sample dataset — including multiple hyperspectral images, dark reference images, and a `.mat` wavelength file — is available to download.
+A ready to use sample dataset including multiple hyperspectral images, dark reference images, and a `.mat` wavelength file is available to download.
 Use it to explore all pipeline stages before working with your own data.

 **[Download sample dataset (Google Drive)](https://drive.google.com/drive/folders/1S7Q1xkLRZeDtlIYSJ0i3ZpOVSlOGjay-?usp=sharing)**